Ingram Independent School District: School Safety

 “ATTENTION.
 Please be aware that staff members at Ingram ISD are armed and may use whatever force is necessary to protect our students,” as Sue Calberg of Kens 5 News reported September 5, 2018.

 Starting the 2018–2019 school year, Ingram ISD posted the above signage, after district members invested summer time in specialized training that includes law, first aid, and crisis intervention.
 The district marshals were approved by the board to ensure student safety due to the increasing number of school tragedies that have occurred over the past years.
 Dr. Templeton and board members wanted to add an extra layer of protection.
 Weapons are not visible, and everything is concealed.
 The identities of the school marshals are unknown to the public.
 The community has commented on public social media forums with positive support of the district's program.
 The only visible changes are the signs posted at the entrance of both the elementary and secondary campus.

 During the 2019–2020 school year, the district implemented mandatory district staff training for Standard Response Protocol k-12 and Stop The Bleed.
 The district administration and local emergency responders have collaborated to organize a reunification protocol, in case of an emergency that would require evacuation of the campus.
 Ingram ISD will continue efforts to prepare and train staff and students for possible scenarios that could occur.

+Demographics

+The demographic breakdown of the 1,348 students for the 2024-2025 school year was: